HannesOberreiter/gbif-extinct/README.md

 - We do not filter for data quality, and the data might contain errors, misidentifications, and outdated records.
 - We do not filter for data providers.
 Some data providers do upload unverified data (one example we found following dataset [gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084](https://www.gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084)).
+- We use "Preserved Specimen" as the event date can be the collection date but this assumption is not always true.
+The event date is sometimes the collection date.
+Even more problematic if fossils are marked as "Preserved Specimen" as example *Ursus spelaeus* [gbif.org/occurrence/3415351511](https://www.gbif.org/occurrence/3415351511).

 #### Completeness